 - Set Gallery reviewing mode and select the gallery score set you have just created

 - Define the Applications to be included in the gallery by limiting to set chapters, categories and tags

 - Define Who will be able to see the gallery, this can be: specific individuals with a reviewing role, any users with a specified role, or the general public by choosing the guest role

 If you want a gallery to be visible to anybody (i.e. public), without logging in to your program, you would have set the panel above to be available to those with the guest role.
 All accounts come with a guest role by default.
 Check that the guest role is configured with the appropriate permissions for a public gallery, which are similar to those for public reviewing:

-- Go to Settings > Users > Roles
+- In the Manage workspace, go to Settings > Users > Roles

 - Find and go to the guest role

 - The check box Guest account role for anonymous users should be checked